SkylineCommunications/dataminer-docs/connector-help/connector_help/Astro_U159_Edge_QAM.md

 To most tables a row/new entry can be added by right-clicking the table and selecting **Add New Entry**.
 This action will display a pop-up window with the required parameters to add a new entry.

 Downloaded files can be found under *C:\Skyline DataMiner\Documents\\protocol name"\\element name"\\file name"*.
 To upload a file, the file must be located in the following folder: *C:\Skyline DataMiner\Documents\\protocol name"\\element name"\\file name"*.
-The driver will display a list of available files in that location to upload.
+The connector will display a list of available files in that location to upload.